Send money to the Philippines with Money Services and Western Union for a speedy transaction.

 Earn rewards with My WU® every time you send a qualifying money transfer

-How to easily send money to the Philippines
+How to send money in-person, in-store to the Philippines

 Visit your local Money Services to send money to a family member in the Philippines.
 It’s easy to get started – just follow these simple steps.